Maryland Auto Insurance [Rates + Cheap Coverage Guide]

-The plethora of options available in the market for a car insurance policy can make anyone’s head spin – how do you choose a provider when everyone’s offering competitive rates?
+The plethora of options available in the market for an auto insurance policy can make anyone’s head spin – how do you choose a provider when everyone’s offering competitive rates?

 Since consumers aren’t aware of all the options available to them, they tend to only buy the basic minimum coverage like everyone else.
-For a car insurance policy, the ‘one size fits all’ formula doesn’t apply.
+For an auto insurance policy, the ‘one size fits all’ formula doesn’t apply.

-When you start researching your car insurance policy, the first thing that you want to know about is the minimum liability coverage law in your state.
+When you start researching your auto insurance policy, the first thing that you want to know about is the minimum liability coverage law in your state.

-In Maryland, it is mandatory to buy the minimum insurance coverage and driving without proof of insurance or financial responsibility documents is illegal.
+The mandatory minimum coverage for auto insurance in Maryland and driving without proof of insurance or financial responsibility documents is illegal.
 If you drive uninsured, you could face fines or a license suspension.

-Let’s look at what the state of Maryland mandates for minimum car insurance coverage:
+Let’s look at what the state of Maryland mandates for minimum auto insurance coverage:

 - Personal Injury Liability Insurance: The minimum bodily injury liability coverage is $30,000 per person with a maximum of $60,000 per accident